w3f/Grants-Program/applications/application-Etch.md

   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

+Our primary audience are business owners and heads of organizations.
+Particularly those who wish to distinguish themselves from others and attract enthusiastic workers who align with their mission.
+Additionally, workers who want to understand the commitments an organization has made would also find this useful.

+There’s currently a great desire by workers that their employers engage in socially responsible behavior, be held accountable and provide workers with purpose.
+Etch moves these commitments from websites to the blockchain to provide more transparency.

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: